OSVTAC/project-recommendations/index.md

   the functionality of a “remote accessible vote by mail system” as described in [AB 2252][bill-ab-2252-2015] (2015-2016).
 It should also facilitate auditing the results of an election.
-The responsibilities of a voting system do not include the responsibilities of a voter registration system (e.g. the Department’s election management system, or EMS).
-However, the voting system should be able to interoperate with the EMS.
+The responsibilities of a voting system do not include the responsibilities of a voter registration system.
+  The voting system may need to interoperate with the Department’s election management system (EMS).
 If the ballots are pre-printed, the voting system need not be capable of printing ballots.

 **Priorities**